-Forms Required In: DIVORCES INVOLVING MINOR CHILDREN.
+Forms Required In: Divorces Involving MINOR CHILDREN or SPOUSAL SUPPORT.

-1. APPLICATION FOR CHILD SUPPORT AND INCOME WITHHOLDING SERVICES FROM THE BUREAU FOR CHILD SUPPORT ENFORCEMENT: If minor children are involved in the divorce, or spousal support is being requested by either party, you must complete this form, and file it in the Circuit Clerk's Office when you file your Answer.
-The Petitioner will have completed this form, and filed it in the Circuit Clerk's Office with the Divorce Petition.
+1. APPLICATION FOR CHILD SUPPORT AND INCOME WITHHOLDING SERVICES FROM THE BUREAU FOR CHILD SUPPORT ENFORCEMENT: If minor children are involved in the divorce, or spousal support is being requested by either party, you must complete this form, and file it in the Circuit Clerk's Office when you file your Petition.
+The Respondent also must complete this form, and file it in the Circuit Clerk's Office with the Answer to your Petition.

-2. PROPOSED PARENTING PLAN: If minor children are involved in the divorce, you and the Petitioner must attempt to agree on a Joint Proposed Parenting Plan.
-A Joint Proposed Parenting Plan tells the Court in detail how the parents think the responsibilities for raising the children should be shared after the divorce.
-If you and the Petitioner cannot agree on a Joint Plan, each of you must file Individual Proposed Parenting Plans.
-In either event, the Joint or Individual plans should be filed prior to the first hearing / conference in the case.
+2. PROPOSED PARENTING PLAN: If minor children are involved in the divorce, you and the other parent must attempt to agree on a Joint Proposed Parenting Plan.
+A Joint Proposed Parenting Plan tells the Court how the parents think the responsibilities for raising the children should be shared after the divorce.
+If you and the other parent cannot agree on a Joint Plan, each of you need to file Individual Proposed Parenting Plans.
+In either event, Joint or Individual plans should be filed prior to the first hearing.
 If one party files an Individual Plan on time, and the other party doesn't, the Court can go ahead without the missing plan, and rely solely on the plan that was filed on time.
+The Instructions accompanying the Parenting Plan forms explain Parenting Plans in detail.

-3. PARENT EDUCATION NOTICE: The notice explains that each parent must pay a \$25 Parent Education Fee, unless fees have been waived, and must complete a Parent Education Class conducted by specially trained persons approved by the Courts.
+3. PARENT EDUCATION NOTICE: This notice explains that each parent must pay a \$25 Parent Education Fee, unless fees have been waived, and must complete a Parent Education Class conducted by specially trained persons approved by the Courts.